 “It was so satisfying earning my college degree just on the heels of my recovery.”

-After six years of drug use, she enrolled in a six-month program with the Harbel Community Organization’s Prevention and Recovery Center—an outpatient substance abuse prevention and treatment center.
+After six years of drug use, she enrolled in a six-month program with the Harbel Community Organization’s Prevention and Recovery Center—an outpatient substance use prevention and treatment center.
 “I liked the structure.
 I think the outpatient process is a very good thing,” Tamnika says.
 “The structure is very open so it allows people in recovery to work at the same time.
 Their group sessions also help people tell their stories and gain a different perspective.”

 Tamnika kept focused throughout her recovery process, maintaining a part-time job at which she earned multiple honors and promotions.
 The more time she had in recovery, the clearer her mind became.
 After she graduated from the recovery program, Tamnika quickly set her sights on bigger goals.